 This is difficult because, usually, mortgage companies do not want to finance purchasing a condemned property.

 Even if you succeeded in getting offers, you would still experience the most challenging part of selling a condemned house FSBO— negotiating with homebuyers.

 If the South Dakota condemned property is not renovated to a point where it looks like a typical property, expect homebuyers to make offers that aren't competitive.
 It would be difficult to negotiate with them, especially if you don't have a background in real estate.

 Real Estate Agents

-There are real estate agents in South Dakota who are experts in selling condemned houses and they could make the process of selling your property less work.
+There are real estate agents who are experts in selling condemned houses and they could make the process of selling your South Dakota property less work.

 For starters, a real estate agent can help you price the condemned property based on its fair market value.
 They can do this while considering the expenses you had during the renovation.

 They can also find the right buyers and shoulder the burden of negotiating for a fair sale price.

 Note, however, that hiring a real estate agent to sell your condemned house doesn't come for free.
 On average, you would need to pay a real estate agent up to 6% of the sales price.